New Luxembourg leaks reveal Disney, Koch Industries tax deals

 Hutchison and EY were not immediately available for comment.

 The ICIJ's first set of Luxembourg revelations, published on Nov.
-5, were based on files from accounting group PricewaterhouseCoopers (PwC).
+5, were based on files from accounting group PricewaterhouseCoopers (PwC) [PWC.UL].

 That prompted a UK parliamentary panel on Monday to accuse PwC of organizing tax avoidance on an "industrial scale.”